 - Xitang YulouChun (西塘玉楼春饭店): 西塘古镇景区内烟雨长廊塔湾街

-- If you have a chance to visit Shanghai, this town is not to be missed.
-People there are friendly and you can always ask younger people to help you get around!
+If you have a chance to visit Shanghai during your China trip, Xitang Ancient is not to be missed.
+People in Xitang are friendly and welcoming and you can always ask younger people to help you get around!
 If you have never been to China and are interested to visit, don’t miss my post on how to plan your first trip to China.